-- + ~2/3 of those who enter the workforce take jobs in the private sector. - Of those that enter the private sector, the large majority hold science, technology, engineering, and - Those in private-sector STEM positions are well compensated, with a median starting salary of

-Colleges or universities

-More than half of the students in these positions were employed at the same institution they graduated from.
-Many work in research or IT.
+- ~2/3 of those who enter the workforce take jobs in the private sector. - Of those that enter the private sector, the large - majority hold science, technology, engineering, and math (STEM) positions - Those in private-sector STEM positions are well compensated, with a median starting salary of about \$575 - Colleges or universities - More than half of the students in these positions. were employed at the same institution they graduated from.
+Many work in research or IT. - Civilian government physics teaching focus.

-Civilian government

 The civilian government sector includes national labs.
 The vast majority of these positions are in STEM fields, many related to defense or energy.
+Active military

-· Physics bachelor's work across all branches of the armed forces.
+- Physics bachelor's work across all branches of the armed - forces.
 Many work in aviation or nuclear power.

-High school teaching

-· About a guarter of the high school teachers indicated that their undergraduate degree had a high school physics teaching focus.
+High school teaching About a guarter of the high school teachers indicated that their undergraduate degree had a high school

-The Statistical Research Center does not formally follow the career paths of these successful careers in engineering, management, education, law, medicine, business, and a variety of other areas.
+The Statistical Research Center does not formally follow the career paths of these ndividuals, but we hear that they go on to successful careers in engineering, management, education; law, medicine, business, and a variety of other areas.